-An important aspect of an organisation’s absence management programme will be identifying and dealing with instances of malingering and employees ‘pulling sickies’ or exaggerating symptoms or a condition to justify more time off work.
+An important aspect of an organisation’s absence management programme will be identifying and dealing with suspected fraudulent sickness absence and non-genuine sickness claims (‘pulling sickies’) or exaggerating symptoms or a condition to justify more time off work.
+For managers and HR, this means being alert to signs of potential issues, such as being given a fake sick note.

 In this guide, we explain what employers should look for in a genuine fit note and pointers on how to spot a fake sick note.
 We also set out what an employer can expect a standard sick note to include and what steps should be taken to challenge a possible forgery.